As a department, what do I have to be concerned about when somebody leaves or transfers out?Share & Print

 when employment is terminated.
 If access is manually given to special

 owner.
-Generally, the ability to authenticate to Blackboard (AccessID and
+Generally, the ability to authenticate to Canvas (AccessID and

 Password) is never taken away.
-This means that access from the Blackboard
+This means that access from the Canvas

 resource must be removed

 There are two different types of access granted to Self Service Banner.
 The

 first is access to self service functionality for self use.
 Examples of this